How to Compare Bids for Your Remodel

 Including your HOA requirements

 Check to confirm any requirements for renovating with your co-op/condo board or HOA.
 Factors like site/hallway protection, access to parking and service elevators, and work hours can impact the efficiency of labor and therefore the price of the job.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Post-site visit follow up